M66B/NetGuard/FAQ.md

 Since turning off the VPN service using the Android settings cannot be prevented, there is little use in adding PIN or password protection.

+<a name="FAQ37"></a>
+**(37) Why are the pro features so expensive?**

+The right question is "*why are there so many taxes and fees*":

+* VAT: 25% (depending on your country)
+* Google fee: 30%
+* Income tax: 50%

+So, what is left for the developer is just a fraction of what you pay.

+Despite NetGuard being *really* a lot of work, only some of the convenience and advanced features are paid, which means that NetGuard is basically free to use.

+Also note that most free applications will appear not to be sustainable in the end, whereas NetGuard is properly maintained and supported.

 <br />

 **If you didn't find the answer to your question, you can ask your questions [in this forum](http://forum.xda-developers.com/showthread.php?t=3233012) or contact me directly [by e-mail](mailto:marcel+netguard@faircode.eu)**.